Your Spirituality – Take a Look

 Later, Kevin had shared with me that being aware of these seven variables allows for a more open conversation to learn about how the patient sees the world.
 These seven variables lift up spiritual principles in our lives which include, yet go beyond, religious beliefs and traditions.

 Kevin’s suggestion and learning about the Seven Diagnostic Variables has been very helpful to me as a chaplain.
-It helps me to be more open to visit with a person from where they are on their life’s journey.
+It helps me to be more open to visiting with a person from where they are on their life’s journey.
 As a patient shares with me, I often can hear in their story a relationship with one or more of the seven variables.
 When I rephrase what they have shared, in light of one of the sevens variables, often it has created many insightful and healing conversations.

 I have seen real healing comes from a person sharing to a person they trust.
 Often, just in the process of the person sharing (verbalizing and emotional expression), they figure out, sort out, or get more clarity about their concern or issue.